-The fiscal authorities are of the opinion that the guarantee of even a partial capital repayment is sufficient to assume the existence of an other receivable within the meaning of § 20 (1) No. 7 EStG, see for example BMF dated 16 March, 1999, BStBl.
-1999 I, Page 433.
+The fiscal authorities and the German Fiscal High Court (Bundesfinanzhof) are of the opinion that the guarantee of even a partial capital repayment is sufficient to assume the existence of an other receivable within the meaning of § 20 (1) No. 7 EStG, see for example BMF dated 16 March, 1999, BStBl.
+1999 I, Page 433 and the decision of the German Fiscal High Court of 4 December, 2007 (VIII R 53/05).
 The required repayment amount cannot be limited to an amount below which a guarantee can no longer be assumed.
 Rather, every guaranteed repayment is sufficient.
-Accordingly, the tax character of the guarantee certificate is therefore independent of the specific amount of the guaranteed amount.
+This has been accepted in the abovementioned decision of the German Fiscal High Court.
+Accordingly to this decision capital repayments should be subject to tax in ratio between the partial capital guarantee and the nominal amount of the certificate.
+If, however, a certificate both guarantees partial capital repayments and coupon payments the calculation of the taxable amount is still a mood question.
+The abovementioned decision of the Structure and the taxable amount is still a mood question.